Neither CashBlog nor its writers are financial advisors. Nothing published on our website is financial advice. Our articles are strictly educational.

 A good exercise is to look at a service’s maximum drawdown and imagine experiencing that right after you start using the service.
 Then ask yourself if you could handle that large a decline in your investment capital, in both practical terms (would you still have sufficient investment capital left to work with?) and from an emotional/psychological perspective.

-The following are our picks for the six best stock picking services:
+The following are our picks for the seven best stock picking services:

 The Motley Fool offers several stock picking services.
 “Stock Advisor” is one of its most successful, with a well-established, 20-year track record.
 Since its inception in 2002, the newsletter’s stock picks have averaged an annual return on investment of 19%.